 Can’t ask Batman to rescue us every time, can we?

-Here’s a list of ten other project management charts that’ll help you with managing project process:
+Here’s a list of ten other project management charts that’ll help you with managing project progresses and project development steps:

 1. Project Timeline